This post may contain affiliate links. Please read our disclosure policy.

-If you are looking for tender, moist, and crazy delicious Zucchini Cornbread Muffins, these are for you.
-They're topped with a little Chili Honey Butter and totally addictive.
+If you are looking for tender, moist, and tasty Zucchini Cornbread Muffins, these are for you.
+They're topped with a little Chili Honey Butter and totally delicious.
 Eat them for breakfast, as a snack, or alongside a giant bowl of your favorite chili.

 Warning all you cornbread lovers out there: this may be the last cornbread recipe you will ever try.
 Total happy/sad statement there I KNOW, but it's true.

 When something's good, you know, really good, it's all I ever want.
 Like when I go to a restaurant and order something I dream about every day for a week and then every time I go back to the restaurant I order the exact same dish.
 Every.
 Single.
 Time.
 So much for trying new things and expanding my food horizons.
 How am I even a food blogger?

 Are you with me?
 Or are you one of those totally adventurous types who order a new dish each time, not caring if it doesn't hold up to the magic of that first meal?
 Feeling a little pang of food ordering jealously at all you brave and daring folk who change your orders as often as you change your underwear.

 How are we now talking about underwear?
 This is a FOOD BLOG.
 Right, back to these Zucchini Cornbread Muffins …

 Do you know how cornbread can sometimes be a little dry?
 It's nothing a little butter or a dip into a bowl of chili can't solve.
 Still, it's always mildly disappointing.
 Then there's day-old cornbread that's cold and dry and dense.
 It's the kind of thing that turns my face into that teary-eyed emoji.

 But wait … THESE Zucchini Cornbread Muffins are nothing like dry ol' cornbread.
 They're deliciously tender straight out of the oven AND the next day.